 WE ARE COMMITTED to the dignity, humane care, health, safety and welfare of horses in all our activities and care.
 These are our highest priorities.
 We are the stewards of our horses and must be firm in the standards and practices that guide us.
-Our first principle is: The welfare, safety and stewardship of the horse is the guiding principle in the decisionmaking process for all segments for the horse industry.
+Our first principle is: The welfare, safety and stewardship of the horse is the guiding principle in the decisionmaking process.

 WE ARE COMMITTED to providing continuing education on all activities involving horses and eliminate inhumane practices as well as strengthening sanctions for non-compliance.